JonathanAMichaels/DARTPrimate/README.md

 **Open Asset Import Library [for mesh models]:** sudo apt-get install libassimp-dev

-for creating meshes we recommend KinectFusion, which can be install from here:..
+**KinectFusion [for creating meshes]:** A modified version supporting Kinect can be obtained [here](https://github.com/JonathanAMichaels/KinectFusionApp)
-Note: OpenCV must be installed with CUDA support, which can be done as follows:.. (opencv-3.4.3 opencv-contrib-3.4.3)
+*Note:* OpenCV must be installed with CUDA support, as described in the above section.

 Installation